REPAIRVITE DIET – LEAKY GUT

 - No Dairy – This one is tough for this reason: no butter OR ghee as well as other milk products, but coconut oil works super well, as does bacon fat and olive oil.

 - No Grains or Legumes – This includes gluten-free grains, peas, and peanuts

 - No Nightshades – Sorry, ketchup fans.
 This one’s for you. – Avoid white potatoes, tomatoes, eggplants, all peppers.

 - No Nuts – I know!
-This is probably your biggest snack food but the texture f them can inflamm the GI lining.
-Almond and cashew BUTTERS are Okay to eat.
+This is probably your biggest snack food but the texture of them can inflame the GI lining.
+Almond and cashew BUTTERS are okay to eat.

 - No seeds – There is some slight room for interpretation in this one, because the literature is not conclusive about needing to eliminate this.
 However, we have seen patients react to things that most people don’t, and you won’t know what you react to until you eliminate the substance long enough to be able to tell the difference.
 Most people still do well on this with flax and chia seeds in their diets.